plan-net/core4/docs/source/config.rst

     7

-.. note:: There are certain connections within the core4 ReST API/widget
+.. note:: There are certain connections within the core4 ReST API
           framework which use synchronous database connectivity.
 These are connections to collection ``sys.log`` and ``sys.event`` where core4 utilises special MongoDB features of *write concern* for performance